Harry Tincknell

-Harry Tincknell (born 29 October 1991 in Exeter, Devon) is a British professional racing driver currently racing in the IMSA WeatherTech SportsCar Championship for Mazda Team Joest.
+Harry William Tincknell (born 29 October 1991 in Exeter, Devon) is a British professional racing driver currently racing in the FIA World Endurance Championship for Aston Martin THOR Team.
 He won the LMP2 class on his Le Mans 24 Hour race debut in 2014 and again in LMGTE Pro in 2020, the first driver in the race's history to win in both LMP2 and LMGTE Pro.
 Other notable victories include the 2016 European Le Mans Series title and the overall win at the 2020 12 Hours of Sebring.

 Career

 Karting

 Tincknell made his karting début in 2001, finishing in the top five of both the Dunkeswell Club Championship and the South West British Championship series.
 After competing in Cadets in 2002, Tincknell moved up to TKM karts in 2003, winning the Winter Series at the Shenington kart circuit in Oxfordshire.
 He continued at that level in 2004, winning a round at Larkhall and finished in 27th place in the championship for Connaught Racing.
 Tincknell moved into the ICA Junior Belgian Championship in 2005, and finished in fifth position in the championship, 65 points behind champion Laurens Vanthoor.

 Tincknell stayed at ICA Junior level for the 2006 season, competing in the WSK International Series.
 He finished fourteenth in the championship, despite earning a third-place finish at La Conca, Italy.
 Tincknell frequented in various series in 2007, competing in no less than eight different championships or trophy races during the season.
 His best result was fourth in the South Garda Winter Cup, finishing behind Yannick de Brabander, António Félix da Costa and Robin Frijns.
 2008 was Tincknell's final season in karting, and he finished as runner-up in the Euro Rotax Max Challenge.